PAYS0N/odin-hashmap/README.md

 # odin-hashmap
-Ruby implementation of a hash map
+Ruby implementation of a hash map using singly linked list buckets